A Pure Geometric Approach to Stellar Structure: Discussion

-~~~~~exterior solution should be the same at this boundary.\\ \\ Now, we can direct the attention to the following points:\\ \\ (1) {\bf The field theory} used can be classified as a pure geometric one.
-In other words, all physical quantities are represented by geometric objects that are constructed from the building blocks of the geometric structure used, the AP-structure of the {\it Riemannian-Cartan} type.
-This is done to avoid the use of a phenomenological material-energy tensor and an equation of state. \\ \\ (2) {\bf The geometric structure} with spherical symmetry, given in section 3, used in the present work, is that usually used in such applications (cf.[10],[11]).
+(ii) The metric (4.28) obtained from the solution and the Schwarzschild exterior metric should be the same at this boundary.\\ \\ Now, we direct the attention to the following points:\\ \\ (1) {\bf The field theory} used can be classified as a pure geometric one.
+In other words, all physical quantities are represented by geometric objects that are constructed from the building blocks of the geometric structure used, an AP-structure of the {\it Riemann-Cartan} type.
+This is done to avoid the use of a phenomenological material-energy tensor and an equation of state.\\ The theory proposed reduces to GR outside the material distribution, i.e when $ T^{*}_{\mu\nu}$(see equation $(3.5), (3.6))$.
+So, it will give all the results of GR in the Solar system.
+In other words, the theory is in good agreement with the results of laboratory and Solar system tests.
+We stress here on the fact that the type of AP-geometry used in the present work is different from that used in the literature.
+In the case of $T^{*}_{\mu\nu}\neq 0$ , there is no necessity to get GR results, since, on one hand most of the problems of applications of GR emerge from the use of the field equations $(1.1)$ with a phenomenological $T_{\mu\nu}$ as mentioned in the introduction.
+On the other hand $T^{*}_{\mu\nu} $ in the present work is a part of the geometric structure used. \\ \\ (2) {\bf The geometric structure} with spherical symmetry, given in section 3, used in the present work, is that usually used in such applications (cf. Wanas 1985, 2007).
 The non-vanishing of 2nd-order skew tensors (see Table 1) may give rise to interactions other than gravity.
 So, to restrict the model to gravitational interactions only, we have assumed the vanishing of the function $D$ which leads to the vanishing of 2nd order skew tensors, relevant to the theory used. \\ \\ (3) It is shown that {\bf the field equations} (3.1) are not sufficient to determine the unknown functions $A(r)$, $B(r)$ of the model.
 Instead, it gives a relation (4.16) between $A$ and $B$.
 Any pair of functions satisfying this relation represents a solution.
-Then the relation (4.16) implies a family of solutions.
+This means that relation (4.16) implies a family of solutions.
 On the other hand, the spherically symmetric geometric structure, used in the present study, can be considered as admitting representation of several physical situations.
 Once one of such situations (perfect fluid) is assumed, the functions can be fixed as shown in (4.31), (4.32).
-This has to be expected from the beginning, since the components of the material-energy tensor (4.20), (4.21) and (4.22), are pure geometric objects, without imposing any restrictions, expect for spherical symmetry.\\ \\ (4) {\bf The boundary condition} used in the previous section, $r=a$, can be considered as a boundary between two regions, the first is characterized by $p^{*}_{0}\neq 0$ while the second is characterized by $p^{*}_{0}= 0$.
+This has to be expected from the beginning, since the components of the material-energy tensor (4.20), (4.21) and (4.22), are pure geometric objects, without imposing any restrictions, expect for spherical symmetry.
+In other words, the relation (4.16) represents several physical situations, including perfect fluid.
+Once a certain situation is fixed, the field equations can be solved complectly. \\ \\ (4) {\bf The boundary condition} used in the previous section, $r=a$, can be considered as a boundary between two regions: The first is characterized by $p^{*}_{0}\neq 0$ while the second is characterized by $p^{*}_{0}= 0$.
 We can consider the value $(a)$ as representing the radius of the spherical configuration ( a static or a slowly rotating star).
+This boundary condition can be applied to Sun-like-stars.
+The pressure near the center of the Sun likes stars is much more higher than that in the Corona.
+So, this pressure can be neglected at the boundary relative to its value at the center, in such type of stars.

 The radial distance $(r)$, measured from the center of the star, can be written in terms of the dimensionless quantity, In this case the solution (4.31) and (4.32), the geometric pressure (4.34) and the geometric density (4.35) can be written in terms of $q$ and the parameters $b_{1}$ and $b_{2}$, of the previous section, as